top of page

 Technion created the Nano Bible.

-It was the creation of Louis Waynai of Texas and was completed in 1930.
+Louis Waynai of Texas completed the creation in 1930.

 It currently resides at Abilene Christian University in Abilene, Texas.